Join Our Community

 This intermediate course explores the underlying principles and elements of letterforms.
 Also explored are their usage, various grid-based layout systems, and typographic styles.
 Assignments emphasize visual representations of complex information through various editorial design formats, and are conceived as a means by which to analyze the semiotic function of text and its aesthetic and phenomenal qualities.
 Computer applications: Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.

-This is an intermediate course in the design major that focuses on the methods and principles of communication and the creation of meaningful content through the development of visual symbols, structures, and systems.
-The course will include extensive readings and in-depth research, the development and execution of strategic briefs, and both visual and verbal presentations.
+This is an advanced level course in the design major that focuses on the methods and principles of communication and the creation of meaningful content through the development of visual symbols, structures, and systems.
+The course will include extensive design processes, readings and in-depth research, the development and execution of strategic briefs, and both visual and verbal presentations.

 This course builds on students existing design and typography skills and sets them in motion.
 Students in this course learn how to communicate messages by combining video, 3d, animation, and sound.
 This course focuses on Adobe master suite, After Effects, Maya, Sound Booth, and FinalCut Pro.
 Students will be storyboarding and executing motion graphics pieces that would be used in high definition television and on the web.
 Topics include typographic design, alpha channels, keys, masks, compositing 2D and 3D graphics, and video compression.